West Virginia’s Will Grier is a pro. He just happens to be in college.

 That’s why West Virginia Coach Dana Holgorsen isn’t worried about the attention Grier is receiving in the final season of his five-year college football odyssey.
 Before the season, ESPN’s Mel Kiper Jr. rated Grier as the second-best NFL draft prospect at his position.
 Three wins later he is among the favorites for the Heisman Trophy, with the betting site Bovada putting his odds to win at 13-2.
 The Mountaineers have launched a full-tilt Heisman campaign for the North Carolina native, complete with a TV spot on ESPN’s “College GameDay” the morning of their Big 12 opener last weekend.

 “Yeah, I’m not worried about overloading him,” Holgorsen said Saturday.
-“He’s mature, he’s grounded, he’s comfortable with where he’s at … he’s a professional that’s in college.”
+“He’s mature, he’s grounded, he’s comfortable with where he’s at. … He’s a professional that’s in college.”

 [The top five challengers for the College Football Playoff]